This game has a prerelease article

 - In the Mirror contains an extra layer which is supposed to be added when a seeker is aggro’d, but it doesn’t work correctly and is never enabled.
 It is included in the soundtrack version however.

 Celeste has a well-known debug mode which can be activated by editing the player's save file.
 To do so, open

 LaunchInDebugMode (near the bottom of the file) to true.
 Next time the game is launched, it will run in debug mode, allowing access to the debug save, debug map, and developer console.

 The debug save is accessed using the ~DEBUG~ option on the main menu.
-It behaves identically the normal saves, except everything is unlocked by default, and collected strawberries are reset when loading a level.
+It behaves identically to normal saves, except everything is unlocked by default, and collected strawberries are reset when loading a level.